-Provided that no such answer, which a witness shall be compelled to give, shall subject him to any arrest or prosecution, or be proved against him in any criminal proceeding, 45 except a prosecution forgiving false evidence by such answer.
+Provided that no such answer, which a witness shall be compelled to give, shall subject him to any arrest or prosecution, or be proved against him in any criminal proceeding, except a prosecution forgiving false evidence by such answer.

-138. An accomplice shall be a competent witness against an accused person; Accomplice. and a conviction is not illegal if it proceeds upon the corroborated testimony of an accomplice.
+138. An accomplice shall be a competent witness against an accused person; and a Accomplice. conviction is not illegal merely because it proceeds upon the uncorroborated testimony of an accomplice.